mothball16/flash-thunder/FlashThunder/!Core/planningDoc.md

   than putting characters in an array x_x
 	- Leaning towards alternative of a map editor from scratch for learning purposes.

-- (TODO) Attacks should be integrated into the ECS architecture
+- (CANCELLED) Attacks should be integrated into the ECS architecture
 	- SkillSet should be a component of the entity holding UnitSkills
 	- WantsToAttack should prompt the AttackSystem to create an entity holding the attack data
 		- The attack entity should also have information about the attack they cast attached

+- (TODO) Reduce dependency on ECS.
+Shoehorning it into a turn-based RPG where processing isn't the issue is kinda dumb.
+I think we could keep ECS for execution, but for state changes and stuff acting on one obj, it makes way more sense to go OOP.
 ## Architecture
 - Using MonoGame framework to get more experience building stuff
 - Using fennecs for game ECS